ZSM13/RCodes/README.md

 Reporting.R: R script that cleans and merges data from many files for grant reporting

 excelDatesFunction.R: If the variable is a factor, converts excel dates in the format Jan 01, 1990 to 1990-01-01

+chart_of_accounts.R: Script that cleans the Chart of Accounts document to